Labour Law

 Probation

-The employer and the employee may reach agreement on a probationary (trial) period of work and the rights and obligations of the two parties within that period.
+An employer and an employee may reach agreement on a probationary (trial) period of work and the rights and obligations of the two parties within that period.

-The duration of a probationary period depends on the nature and complexity of the work and must not exceed 180 days for managers of an enterprise pursuant to the Law on Enterprise, 60 days for jobs requiring professional or technical college qualification or above; 30 days for jobs requiring an intermediate-level qualification or for technicians or trained staff; and 6 days for any other work.
+The duration of a probationary period depends on the nature and complexity of the work and must not exceed 180 days for managers/executive; 60 days for jobs requiring professional or technical college qualification or above; 30 days for jobs requiring an intermediate-level qualification or for technicians or trained staff; and 6 days for other types of work.

 During the probationary period, the employer must pay a salary that corresponds to at least 85% of the ordinary salary for the job.
-Either party may terminate the employment relationship during the probationary period without providing advance notice and without paying compensation.
+Either party may terminate the employment relationship during the probationary period without providing an advanced notice and without paying compensation unless the parties agree otherwise.

 Minimum Wage

-The employment of an expatriate by an enterprise is allowed but generally limited to a managerial position or to a position requiring a high level of expertise that Vietnamese workers are not yet able to satisfy.
+Employment of foreign expatriates is allowed but generally limited to managerial positions or experts who have expertise that Vietnamese workers are not yet able to satisfy.

-Foreign employees, with definite exceptions, are required to obtain work permits when they work in Vietnam.
-Work permits are issued by the local Department of Labour, Invalid and Social Affairs (“DOLISA”) where the foreign employee is working.
-Work permits are issued for a maximum period of 24 months and may be renewed only one time for an additional 24 months of employment.
-A work permit is tied to the specific employer who applied for the employee’s work permit, and the foreigner may legally work only for that employer.
+Foreign employees, with some few exceptions, are normally required to obtain work permits before entering into Vietnam for work.
+A work permit is issued by the provincial Department of Labour, Invalid and Social Affairs where the employer is located.
+Work permits are issued for a maximum period of 24 months and may be renewed only one time for the same period as maximum.
+A work permit is tied to the specific employer who applied for the employee’s work permit, and the foreigner may legally work for that employer only.

 Related Chapters